-- Law enforcement assistance should be requested on all calls involving potentially violent patients. - Under no circumstances are patients to be transported restrained in the prone position. - Recommended Exam: Mental Status, Skin, Heart, Lung, Neuro. - Consider all possible medical/trauma causes for behavior. - Do not irritate the patient with a prolonged exam. - EMS providers are mandatory reporters in regard to suspected abuse of any vulnerable person. - Consider ETCO2 monitoring. - EMS providers are not to remove taser darts unless there is a need to do so to administer medical care.
+- Law enforcement assistance should be requested on all calls involving potentially violent patients. - Under no circumstances are patients to be transported restrained in the prone position. - Sedation should only be utilized if patient is still an active threat to safety of self and crew. - Recommended Exam: Mental Status, Skin, Heart, Lung, Neuro. - Consider all possible medical/trauma causes for behavior. - Do not irritate the patient with a prolonged exam. - EMS providers are mandatory reporters in regard to suspected abuse of any vulnerable person. - EMS providers are not to remove taser darts unless there is a need to do so to administer medical care.
 Dart removal is part of the education to use the device and is the responsibility of the person or agency who deploys the device.